Altbier recipe

-Altbier is a top-fermented, amber, lagered beer, that is traditionally brewed in the historical region of Westphalia, mainly in Düsseldorf.
-“Alt” (old) in its name refers to the older style of brewing when ale yeast has been widely used.
+Altbier is a top-fermented, amber, lagered beer, traditionally brewed in Westphalia, mainly in Düsseldorf.
+The name “Alt” (meaning “old”) refers to the historical brewing method when ale yeast dominated.
+Check out our Altbier recipe.

 Original gravity1044 – 1052